CAZ catalog and optical light curves of 7918 blazar-selected active galactic nuclei: Compiling the CAZ catalog

 \section{Compiling the CAZ catalog}

 We obtain long-term optical light curves for as many blazars and candidates as possible by compiling sources from blazar-dominated catalogs.
-We begin with the Very Long Baseline Interferometry (VLBI) based Radio Fundamental Catalog (RFC), which contains tens of thousands of precisely localized compact radio sources.
+We begin with the Very Long Baseline Interferometry (VLBI) based Radio Fundamental Catalog (RFC), which contains $\sim$22k precisely localized compact radio sources.
 We use the \texttt{rfc\_2023d}\footnote{\href{https://astrogeo.org/sol/rfc/rfc_2023d/}{https://astrogeo.org/sol/rfc/rfc\_2023d/}} version released in January 2024.
 Due to the efforts of the VCS (Very Long Baseline Array calibrator surveys; e.g., \citealt{kovalev2007_vcs5,gordon2016_vcsii}) and LBA (Australian Long Baseline Array; e.g., \citealt{petrov2019_lba}) observations, the subset of 3236 RFC sources fulfilling $S_\text{X-band}^{\text{VLBI}} \geq 150$~mJy can be considered statistically complete (i.e., this subset contains all compact sources detectable above 150~mJy in the X-band, 8--12~GHz).
 Since most sources in any flux-limited VLBI sample are expected to be blazars (e.g., \citealt{readhead1978_flux_limited_sample_mostly_blz}), we begin compiling the CAZ catalog using this subset of 3236 sources.
+We use this flux-limited subsample over the entire RFC catalog because: (1) it mostly contains confirmed blazars while the entire RFC catalog mostly contains sources of uncertain type, likely several thousand non-blazars; (2) using the entire RFC catalog would not benefit us when constructing the CAZ optical light curves since most of its sources would be too dim in the optical band; and (3) focusing on the flux-limited subsample enables population-based analyses on a statistically complete sample of radio-bright AGN.